 Here is another practical pick…

 The “Golden Guide” series from St. Martin’s Press has been around since the late 40’s and is known for its comprehensive coverage on a wide range of nature topics.
 The fishing guide is no exception.
 This somewhat updated version (2001) is widely regarded as one of the best all-around guidebooks for the beginner angler.
 It is compact, easy-to-use and features plenty of nice illustrations.
-We highly recommend this for newbies or young anglers just learning the craft because it covers the true basics of fishing like: how to identify all kinds of fish, how to select bait and tackle, and even something as basic as how to catch and land a fish.
+We highly recommend this for newbies or young anglers just learning the craft.
+It covers the true basics of fishing like: how to identify all kinds of fish, how to select bait and tackle, and even something as basic as how to catch and land a fish.
 But that’s not all.
 This book made our list because even experienced anglers can appreciate it.
-It’s a really useful little book, which makes an excellent quick reference guide for identifying fish species and can make a real difference to anglers fishing waters they may not be familiar with.
+It’s a really useful little book, which makes an excellent quick reference guide for identifying fish species.
+It’s also useful to anglers fishing waters they may not be familiar with.

 This is not a standard fishing guide.
-As the title suggests, the author takes you on what can only be described as an epic journey to the 50 best fly fishing destinations around the world.
+As the title suggests, the author takes you on what can only be described as an epic journey, visiting the 50 best fly fishing destinations around the world.
 The locations are described in vivid and mouthwatering detail, inspiring humble readers like us to check our bank accounts and dream of following in Santella’s footsteps.
-It’s not a detailed guidebook but a celebration of international angling, designed to inspire the reader to make angling trips of his or her own.
+It’s not a detailed guidebook but a celebration of international angling.
+It’s also designed to inspire the reader to make angling trips of his or her own.
 What more could you want in a fishing guide-book?

-There’s no doubt that Santella captures the majesty and wonder of the locations visited and he’ll leave you wanting more, but he also gives a useful insight into the harsh reality of making such trips – cost, time, tackle requirements and more.
+There’s no doubt that Santella captures the majesty and wonder of the locations visited.
+He’ll leave you wanting more, but also gives a useful insight into the harsh reality of making such trips – cost, time, tackle requirements and more.
 And while sometimes the astonishing costs and ludicrously long tackle checklists may be disheartening, for those lucky enough to make this kind of trip, the recommendations and insights will also provide a really useful resource for holiday planning.

-If nothing else, this is a great read and, for those who are deliberating between different overseas trips, it’s a great comparison tool.
-But for those of us who can’t visit 50 exotic fishing locations, which is probably most of us, at least we get to read and fantasize about them!
+If nothing else, this is a great read.
+For those who are deliberating between different overseas trips, it’s a great comparison tool too.
+But for those of us who can’t visit 50 exotic fishing locations, which is probably most of us, at least we get to hear about them!

 Our twelfth pick is the first of four books on this list that has been adapted for the big screen.
-If you’re not already familiar with the story, which was made famous by the movie starring George Clooney and Mark Wahlberg, the novel chronicles the fateful journey of the Andrea Gail and its six crew members.
+The Perfect Storm was made famous, in style, by George Clooney and Mark Wahlberg.
+If you’re not already familiar with the story, the novel chronicles the fateful journey of the Andrea Gail and its six crew members.
 The book is largely speculative, as the true events that took place on the vessel’s return voyage during October of 1991, facing one of the worst storms of the century, can never be confirmed.
-That having been said, the resulting work by Mr. Junger is mesmerizing, riveting, thought-provoking, heart-wrenching – feel free to add your own adjectives here!
-It’s an intense thriller… and not a bad film either!
+That having been said, the resulting work by Mr. Junger is mesmerizing, riveting, thought-provoking and heart-wrenching… Feel free to add your own adjectives here!
+It’s an intense thriller, and not a bad film either!

-If you read The Perfect Storm, then you will already be familiar with Linda Greenlaw, the captain of the Hannah Boden – the sister ship of the Andrea Gail.
-At the time the only female swordboat captain in the world (and perhaps the best), Linda Greenlaw shares her authentic and thrilling insights into the exciting world of fishing for swordfish in the Grand Banks, and what it takes to ‘make it’ in a dangerous and male-dominated profession.
-We think it is even better than The Perfect Storm, maybe because it’s a true account or maybe because it’s a NY Times National Bestseller… who can tell?!
+If you read The Perfect Storm, then you will already be familiar with Linda Greenlaw.
+She was the captain of the Hannah Boden – the sister ship of the Andrea Gail.
+At the time the only female swordboat captain in the world (and perhaps the best), Linda Greenlaw shares her authentic and thrilling insights in this book.
+That’s not only the exciting world of fishing for swordfish in the Grand Banks, but also what it takes to ‘make it’ in a dangerous and male-dominated profession.
+We think it is even better than The Perfect Storm, mainly because it’s a true account.
+It’s also a NY Times National Bestseller.

-We all love to hear a great fish story – how ‘bout 28?
+We all love to hear a great fish story.
+How about 28 of them?
 This book offers perhaps the most variety of any of the books on our list.
 The collection of amazing stories encompasses locations, waters and fish of every type.
-Some of the stories may remind you of your most beloved fishing memories while others might inspire you to dream, to dare, to embark on the search of your own unbelievable fish tale.
+Some of the stories may remind you of your most beloved fishing memories; others might inspire you to dream, to dare, to embark on the search of your own unbelievable fish tale.
 Who knows?
 To coin a fishing phrase, this one’s a keeper.